Vccccc/mynote/books/ostep/ostep.md

 !["Figure 4.2: Process: State Transitions"](./photo/Figure4.2.png)

 ### 4.5 Data Structures
 The OS has some key data structures that track various relevant pieces of information.
-To track the state of each process, for example, the OS likely keep some kind of **process lis
+To track the state of each process, for example, the OS likely keep some kind of **process list** for all process that are ready and some additional information to track which process currently running.